SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 * TOC
 {:toc}

-## Configuring PlatformIO project
+## Configuring platformio.ini

-To use the PlatformIO project with your specific configuration, you need to make changes in the `platformio.ini` file.
+The `platformio.ini` file specifies the information about your WiFi board.

-This file can be found in the root directory of the project as follows:
+This file can be found in the root directory of the project:

 ![platformio.ini file location](https://i.imgur.com/CsBcxYL.png)